tieirra/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.foreach = loops through each item in array , doesn't return a new array .
+To return is optional.
+Is a higher order function.

+.map = returns a new array, needs the return keyword. converts data back

 2. What is the difference between a function and a method?

 3. What is closure?